How to Use Gifted Equity as a Down Payment for a Purchase or Sale

 Remember your childhood when Monopoly game night was a thing.
-The family would gather round the living room fighting for real estate properties that offered the highest return.
+The family would gather around the living room fighting for real estate properties that offered the highest return.
 You’d competitively build an empire of hotels on Park Place in hopes of making Mom go bankrupt.
-Not that you had to, since Moms often let their children win Monopoly.
+Not that you had to since Moms often let their children win Monopoly.

 Fast forward to real life.
 Mortgages and real estate.
 Earning equity on your owned property.
 Only in real life, rather than using it against your loved ones, you can (in fact) use it to their benefit.

 It’s as simple as gifting home equity for a down payment.
 One of the few gifts adult children can truly appreciate in more ways than one.

 The difference between the market value and what you pay is considered equity, and it can be used for a down payment.
 To access equity, Mom and Dad, or any relative can sell you a property for less than its sale price.
 A relative — in this case — is defined as the borrower’s spouse, child, or another dependent, or by any other individual who is related by blood, marriage, adoption, or legal guardianship; or a fiancé, or domestic partner.

 Sound too good to be true?
 It’s not.
 Home values are on the rise nationwide, especially in markets like Denver, Seattle, and Portland.
 So, it’s possible your parents or relatives have some high equity to share if you are interested in purchasing their property.

 How it works